JEBelcher/Pi/README.md

 Desktop-cpu-temp.py
 This is a version for the Pi Desktop
-While it displays the thermometer icon using Debian version: 11 Bullseye Debian version: 12 Bookworm displays a generic icon.
+While it displays the thermometer icon using Debian version: 11 Bullseye, Debian version: 12 Bookworm displays a generic icon.
 Maybe this will be sorted soon.